Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Detail your transferable skills

-- Be sure to highlight any achievements
+- Make sure to highlight any achievements

 Education:

-- Make a list of your degrees or certificates and the colleges you went to
+- List your degrees or certifications and the schools that you attended

 Skills: